 \subsection{Optimization-Based Control Problem}

-We formulate our objective function as a weighted sum of several terms: 1) an editing-related constraint $\phi_{\text{editing}}$, 2) force-related constraints $\phi_{\text{force}}$, regularizing both the magnitude and spatiotemporal smoothness of the control forces, and 3) a buffer region constraint $\phi_{\text{buffer}}$.
-The first two are fairly standard in fluid control, and the latter is used to adapt our control to localized regions, which is described in~\S\ref{sec:buffer_constraint}.
-Our goal is to find optimal control forces which minimize the objective:
+We formulate the objective function as a weighted sum of three components: 1) an editing constraint $\phi_{\text{editing}}$, 2) force-related constraints $\phi_{\text{force}}$, regularizing both the magnitude and spatiotemporal smoothness of the control forces, and 3) a buffer-region constraint $\phi_{\text{buffer}}$.
+The first two components are commonly used in fluid control, while the buffer constraint is introduced to adapt control to localized regions (see~\S\ref{sec:buffer_constraint}).
+Our goal is to find control forces that minimize this objective: